coverclock/com-diag-hazer/README.md

 The rover can also generate a CSV file as it runs that will contain the results of the high precision solution every time is is generated and reported.
-This is useful when testing the rover against a fixed location, for example a survey benchmark whose coordinates are well known.
-(Be aware that the surveyed coordinates of National Geodetic Survey markers in the U.S. are, in my experience anyway, typically based on the NAD83 datum - an abstract model of the shape of the Earth - which is used solely for the North American plate minute Mexico, and which are not directly comparable to GPS coordinates, which are determined using the WGS84 datum based on space observations.
+This CSV file can be imported into a spreadsheet, or converted into a stream of NMEA RMC sentences using the csv2rmc script.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup
     benchmark tumbleweed.test:tumbleweed /dev/tumbleweed &
-    peruse benchmark err# Control-C to exit upon seeing "Ready". peruse benchmark csv
+    peruse benchmark err# Control-C to exit upon seeing "Ready". peruse benchmark csv | csv2rmc | gpstool -R

 The rover can also be run as an uncorrected mobile unit, basically a receiver that doesn't support Differential GNSS.
 (It might be a good